NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/intro-NEON-HDF5-reflectance/Intro_NEON_AOP_HDF5_Reflectance.md

     <HDF5 group "/SERC/Reflectance" (2 members)>

 The two members of the HDF5 group /SERC/Reflectance are *Metadata* and *Reflectance_Data*.
-Let's save the reflectance data as the variable serc_reflArray:
+Let's save the reflectance data as the variable `serc_reflArray`.

 ```python